eeue56/elm-for-web-developers/README.md

 `Elm.embed(Elm.ModuleName)` is perfect for when you want to do some of your view in Elm, but the rest without.
 Note: there are some bugs with the core libraries when you use embed, for things like `touch` or `mouse` actions.

+With either of these, you can use ports for allowing communication between your Javascript and your Elm applications.
+A typical use case of this might be using existing AJAX requests without moving all the HTTP requests to Elm.

 # Interaction and signals